goaop/documentation/articles/using_go_aop/pointcut_syntax/function_execution.rst

 - ``[FUNCTION_NAME_FILTER]`` allows you to specify expression that will be used to match system function name which will be intercepted.
 - ``(*)`` is constant, static part of the expression, which matches any number, name and type of method arguments.

+Have in mind that interceptions of functions can have noticeable impact on weaving performance since it requires scanning and analysing source code of every class which is within configured source/include directory.
+Therefore, this feature is disabled by default.
+You have to configure your aspect kernel to include this feature.
+For details see:
+:ref:`installation_configuration_references`.

 Examples
 --------